AstroPlant/Casing/LiteEd/README.md

 ## Files in this folder

 This folder includes files to build the Lite version of Maker Edition.
-You should use a 6 mm plywood/multiplex or another material.
+You should use a 6 mm plywood/multiplex or another material with same thinkness.

 - Astroplant_v5.21_6mm multiplex_MLE_Laser.dxf >>> Lasercut CAD drawings
 - Astroplant_v5.21_6mm multiplex_MLE_L20x10x1.5.dxf >>> Drawings to cut L-shapes